-Modifier number Description
+Parameter number Description

 1 Exposure off/on.
 (0/1)

-2 Width.
-A decimal ≥ 0.
+2 Width ≥ 0.

-3 Height.
-A decimal ≥ 0.
+3 Height ≥ 0.

 4 Center point X coordinate.
-A decimal.

 5 Center point Y coordinate.
-A decimal.

 6 Rotation angle, in degrees counterclockwise.
-A decimal.

 The primitive is rotated around the origin of the macro definition, i.e. (0, 0) point of macro coordinates.

-Warning : The rotation is not around the center point.
+Warning: The rotation is not around the center point.
 (Unless the center point happens to be the macro origin.)

-17. Center line primitive
+12. Center line primitive